Royals vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Cubs: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Kansas City Royals will look to Bobby Witt Jr. for continued success at the plate when they square off against Cody Bellinger and the Chicago Cubs on Friday, in the first game of a three-game series at Wrigley Field.
+Bobby Witt Jr. and the Kansas City Royals hit the field on Saturday at Wrigley Field against Justin Steele, who is starting for the Chicago Cubs.
+First pitch is at 2:20 PM ET.

-The Cubs have been listed as -190 moneyline favorites for this matchup against the Royals (+155).
+The Cubs are -190 moneyline favorites in this matchup against the Royals (+155).

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.